Devansh-awat/greenbotics/README.md

 Potential improvements:

-- Use a more powerful non-lego motor such as a 12V DC motor that is
+- Use a more powerful non-LEGO motor such as a 12V DC motor that is

     -Compact and lightweight